dmytri/terminusdb-todoapp/README.md

-Once again, with another database this workflow would need to be added to your data model, you would need to add fields and classes or tables to contain what workflow stage each todo was in, and if the workflow changed, as it always does in the real world, sometimes from task task, your data model would also need to change, this becomes brittle fast.
+Once again, with another database this workflow would need to be added to your data model, you would need to add fields and classes or tables to contain what workflow stage each todo was in, and if the workflow changed, as it always does in the real world, sometimes from task to task, your data model would also need to change, this becomes brittle fast.

-With TerminusDB you could model your workflow with branches, where assignments could be added to a managers branch, merged into an assignees branch, then merged into a approvers branch, etc. Branches could be made for ad-hoc situations that required a different workflow, and none the less all Todos could eventually be merged into a common "done" branch, all with no workflow in the data model itself.
+With TerminusDB you could model your workflow with branches, where assignments could be added to a manager's branch, merged into an assignee's branch, then merged into a approver's branch, etc. Branches could be made for ad-hoc situations that required a different workflow, and none the less all Todos could eventually be merged into a common "done" branch, all with no workflow in the data model itself.